 We saw all staff had received safeguarding training in adults and children.
-Staff could easily access the safeguarding policy.
+Staff could easily access the safeguarding policy as they were readily available to staff on a notice board outside the staff room.
 Staff demonstrated their awareness of the signs and symptoms of abuse and neglect.
 They were also aware of the procedures they needed to follow to address safeguarding concerns.